RCD’s, Circuit Breakers & Surge Protectors

-Types of safety switch
+Types of Safety Switches

-1. Switchboard Mounted – provides protection on electrical circuits and electrical appliances and extension cords connected to these protected power points.
+Provides protection on electrical circuits and electrical appliances and extension cords connected to these protected power points.
 Used in new premises.

-2. Power Point Mounted – used in older homes without switchboard mounted safety switches, these provide protection to appliances and extension cords plugged into these sockets.
+Used in older homes without switchboard mounted safety switches, these provide protection to appliances and extension cords plugged into these sockets.
 Often used in workshops and bathrooms.

-3. Portable – Used for outside appliances such as power tools.
+Used for outside appliances such as power tools.
 Only provides protection for the appliance plugged into this type of safety switch.

-Testing your safety switch
+Testing your Safety Switch